pierrelegall/sheld/README.md

 - You must explicitly use `--unshare-*` flags to isolate namespaces
 - Designed for compatibility - commands work normally without modification

-**Shwrap's default behavior:**
+**Sheld's default behavior:**
 - Unshares all namespaces by default (user, network, pid, ipc, uts, cgroup)
 - You must explicitly use `share:` configuration to allow namespace access
 - Designed for security - follows the principle of least privilege

 **Rationale:**

-Shwrap takes a security-first approach by isolating commands by default.
+Sheld takes a security-first approach by isolating commands by default.
 This means:
 - Commands cannot access the network unless explicitly allowed
 - Commands run in isolated process namespaces
 - User namespaces are isolated (though file access still works via bind mounts)